 Why We Picked It

 Cursor delivers the most polished AI-native IDE experience, with seamless integration of frontier models directly into the editing workflow.
 Its hybrid architecture combining LLM-driven reasoning with vector search provides strong cross-file understanding.
-Rapid enterprise adoption (150 to 500+ engineers at companies like Rippling) demonstrates its production readiness.
-However, context window limitations in large-scale refactors and truncation strategies can cause inconsistencies across very large codebasesβareas where terminal-native agentic tools like Claude Code excel.
+Rapid enterprise adoption ($1B ARR in 2025) demonstrates production readiness.
+However, Cursor never published SWE-bench scores—it excels at UX and speed rather than raw AI capability.
+For benchmark-verified performance, terminal-native tools like Claude Code (80.9%) and OpenAI Codex (80.0%) lead.

 Key Features